 Welcome to the Erasmus+ UK Annual Conference 2020 online space!
-This space complements our virtual annual conference on 22-23 September, which focuses on the impact of the Erasmus+ programme over the last seven years.
-Here you will find information and tools to help you get the most out of the conference as well as additional content which builds and expands upon that key theme.
+This space complements our virtual annual conference which took place on 22-23 September, focusing on the impact of the Erasmus+ programme over the last seven years.
+Here you will find information about the conference and what happened during the sessions, as well as additional content which builds and expands upon the key theme.

 Dana-Marie Knetsch, Erasmus+ participant.
 Read our speakers' bios.